 As a small business owner, you already have enough to worry about.
 By the time tax season comes around, the last thing you want to think about is the amount of tax you owe.
 With tax rates subject to change every year and the legal jargon that goes into discussing them, it can quickly become an overly complex topic, so it’s important to understand the basics.

 Whether you’re coming up on the first anniversary of your small business or still in the process of outlining your business plan, this beginner’s guide to taxes will explain the ins and outs to simplify the process when tax season comes around.
-Additionally, you’ll learn about the individual taxes that affect small businesses and how they are calculated.
+Additionally, you’ll learn about the individual taxes that affect small businesses and how they’re calculated.

 As a small business owner, taxes can be difficult because of the number of factors that determine how much you owe.
 Because of the circumstances that impact taxes, there isn’t a set small business tax.
 Rather, there are several types of taxes that small business owners have to think about.

 To begin with, small businesses are subject to state, local, and federal tax obligations.
 Depending on your location, you may only have to pay federal taxes, while in other locations, you will need to pay state, local, and federal taxes.
-You can find your state tax obligations here to see if you are subject to these tax obligations.

 In conjunction with your local and state obligations, your business structure also plays a large role in determining which income tax return forms you’ll need to file.
 As a small business owner, you will likely need to focus on the two main types: corporations and pass-through entities (such as LLCs and sole proprietorships).
 Below, we’ll discuss these primary business structures and how this impacts your tax rate.